SARL-PLUS/RL_bootcamp_tutorial/README.md

 ## Open questions for the programmes - these are the notes I took during our discussions:
 1. MDP shaping as a part of the tutorial also as a contest?

-2. One of the main goals is to understand every aspect of the MDP:
+2. One of the main goals is to understand every aspect of the (an) MDP:
    * We discuss the dynamics of the system, actions and states
    * We discuss the initial distribution of the states and it's role
    * We discuss the reward function and its equivalence classes